tts/lakes/README.md

 # lakes

-Mapping lakes near home etc.
+Mapping lakes for winter sports in the (bigger) Helsinki area, see [Shiny app](https://ttso.shinyapps.io/lakes/)